 What was achieved?

 A successful migration to Microsoft Defender for Endpoint across 2,500 desktops was completed and we helped to deliver secure endpoints in less than three months.
+Through this project, our team helped the client reduce their total cost of ownership, enhance overall user experience, and improve their ability to detect security threats.

-During this project, we:
+During this project we:

 - Defined a detailed and robust testing criterion of Microsoft Defender for Endpoint against the existing security product.